 You can change the default behaviour by adding the following to your configuration file:

 There are a number of keybindings provided to enable searching within a buffer.

-S-s s: Search for a Given Term: This command will place a red box next to every match on a given web-page.
+C-s s: Search for a given term: This command will place a hint next to every match on a given web-page.

-S-s k: Clear Search: Remove the read search boxes from the screen.
+C-s k: Clear search: Remove the search hints from the screen.

 History is represented as a tree that you can traverse.
 More complex than the "forwards-backwards" abstraction found in other browsers, the tree makes sure you never lose track of where you've been.

 In the example below, the user performs the following actions:

 It is at this point that a normal browser would not be able to navigate you forwards to your visit of